-\Please note: If a performer chooses to continue their performance regardless of the technical fault (for example music), they will not be allowed to restart their performance.
+Please note: If a performer chooses to continue their performance regardless of the technical fault (for example music), they will not be allowed to restart their performance.

-\The exact number of participants will be announced after applications close.
-All Professional categories must be held to allow performers in that category to perform for a place in the WAAC; even if only 1 performer applies.

-- 4.11.
-The title of National or World Artistic Aerial Champion 20XX or Open Artistic Aerial Champion 20XX (if applicable) in all categories will be a lifetime title. - 4.12.
-All performers who have placed 1st in the Professional category in an IPSF endorsed national Artistic Aerial competition will automatically be invited to compete at the WAAC.
-The IPSF reserves the right to implement additional qualification criteria, which will be announced ahead of the WAAC. - 4.13.
+- 4.7.
+The top performers with the highest scores in each category will go through to the finals. - 4.8.
+All Professional categories must be held to allow performers in that category to perform for a place in the WAAC; even if only 1 performer applies. - 4.9.
+Winners are the performers with the highest scores in their performance category.
+Should two performers have the same final score the performer with the highest choreography points shall be declared the winner.
+Should two performers have the same final choreography score, the performer with the highest score in presentation shall be declared the winner. - 4.10.
+The title of National or World Artistic Aerial Champion 20XX or Open Artistic Aerial Champion 20XX (if applicable) in all categories will be a lifetime title. - 4.11.
+All performers who have placed 1st in the Professional category in an IPSF endorsed national Artistic Aerial Pole competition will automatically be invited to compete at the WAAC.
+Should the first placed performer not be able to compete at the WAAC for whatever reason, the runner up (2nd placed) performer will be invited in their place as a reserve.
+The IPSF reserves the right to implement additional qualification criteria, which will be announced ahead of the WAAC. - 4.12.
 Performers from countries that do not have a national competition are permitted to perform at an open competition to qualify for the WAAC.
 The performer with the high score per country will automatically be placed on the IPSF World Ranking.